AdS gravity, SO(2,d) gauge theory and Holography: Bulk dynamics from CFT conservation laws

 to generate the corresponding bulk configuration for $Y^{\hat\alpha}$.
-Especially, the above configuration (\ref{CFTEG}) will gives rise to the $Y^{\hat\alpha}$ configuration (\ref{bulkEG}) of the embedding gauge.
-By fixing the formula (\ref{CFTEG}), the diffeomorphism+Weyl transformations on $\bfY^{\hat\alpha}$ can be mapped to the local $SO(2,d)/ISO(1,d-1)$ transformations which are decided up to the $ISO(1,d-1)$ subgroup leaving $\bfY^{\hat\alpha}$ intact.
+Especially, the configuration (\ref{CFTEG}) will gives rise to the embedding gauge configuration (\ref{bulkEmG}) of $Y^{\hat\alpha}$.
+By fixing the formula (\ref{CFTEG}), the diffeomorphism+Weyl transformations on $\bmX^{\hat\alpha}$ can be mapped to the local $SO(2,d)/ISO(1,d-1)$ transformations which are decided up to the $ISO(1,d-1)$ subgroup leaving $\bmX^{\hat\alpha}$ intact.
 Especially, the rigid $SO(2,d)$ transformations are mapped to the rigid conformal transformations.

-Generically, after performing the local $SO(2,d)$ transformations on $\bfY^{\hat\alpha}$, it is unavoidable to incorporate the background $SO(2,d)$ gauge field $\mA_{\mu}$.
+Generically, after performing the local $SO(2,d)$ transformations on $\bmX^{\hat\alpha}$, it is unavoidable to incorporate the corresponding background $SO(2,d)$ gauge field $\bmA_{\mu}$.
 Then the metric is given by the $SO(2,d)$ invariant quadratic form